eimfach/my-cli-tools/limefood/README.md

 # Limefood 🍋
-Inserts new linefeeds (drops the existing) to create sentences with given length.
+Inserts new linefeeds (drops the existing) to create lines with given length.

 ```
 limefood --path ~/test.txt --length 80